MartinThoma/MartinThoma.github.io/_posts/2016-01-14-svm-with-sklearn.md

 ## References

-* [<a name="ref-smi04">Smi04</a>] B. T. Smith, “Lagrange multipliers tutorial in the context of support vector machines,” Memorial Uni- versity of Newfoundland St. John’s, Newfoundland, Canada, Jun.
+* [<a href="#ref-smi04-anchor" name="ref-smi04">Smi04</a>] B. T. Smith, “Lagrange multipliers tutorial in the context of support vector machines,” Memorial University of Newfoundland St. John’s, Newfoundland, Canada, Jun.
 2004.
-* [<a name="ref-bur98">Bur98</a>] C. J. Burges, “A tutorial on support vector machines for pattern recognition,” Data mining and knowledge discovery, vol. 2, no. 2, pp.
+* [<a href="#ref-bur98-anchor" name="ref-bur98">Bur98</a>] C. J. Burges, “A tutorial on support vector machines for pattern recognition,” Data&nbsp;mining and knowledge discovery, vol. 2, no. 2, pp.
   121–167, 1998.